 Let’s take a look together in some of the central features of your website data.

 In this chapter, we explain about entrance, bounce rate, exit rate, average time on page, and traffic sources.
 Learn how to differentiate between bounce and exit rates, and find out how to interpret the behavior of your traffic segments.

 This data will give you accurate directions to take on your site’s conversion optimization.
 Remember, conversion rate optimization is about looking at different metrics and putting them together to determine which pages to optimize and which hypothesis to pursue.

-As we have mentioned before, while we have no preference on any of the analytics programs available on the market, we do recommend you use two different programs when tracking your website.
+As we have mentioned before, while we have no preference for any of the analytics programs available on the market, we do recommend you use two different programs when tracking your website.
 Some web analytics software you might consider are Google Analytics, Clicky, and Omniture.

 1. What Is An Entrance?